Powerful Software Tools for Finding B2B Sales Leads

 How do website visitor identification and tracking tools work?

-Website visitor tracking tools work by matching a visitor’s IP address to an actual company name and location.
+Website visitor ID and tracking tools work by matching a visitor’s IP address to an actual company name and location.
 They keep a history of these visits over time, building up a visitor profile that can be used by B2B salespeople for prospect outreach.